-When an organization implements any change, there must be a preliminary understanding of what are the side effects may be on its teams.
-This is true for small changes and especially true in an Agile transformation, that impacts all layers of the organization.
+When an organization implements any change, there must be a preliminary understanding of the side effects that may be on its teams.
+This is true for minor changes and especially true in an Agile transformation that impacts all layers of the organization.

-From a tester perspective this is crucial, mainly because they will have to start collaborating with developers as their new teammates and adjust to a completely new testing mindset.
+This is crucial from a tester perspective, mainly because they will have to start collaborating with developers as their new teammates and adjust to an entirely new testing mindset.
 Below are some of the common issues you can expect if the organization fails to address this part of the transition:

 The team ignores their testers and sees them as the bottleneck of the development process.

-Lack of automated tools that keeps testers stuck in an endless regression cycle.
+Lack of automated tools that keep testers stuck in an endless regression cycle.

 The creation of mini-waterfalls that do not allow testers to test.

 Programmers who do not participate in the testing effort.

 Programmers who refuse to adopt critical testing practices, resulting in poor-quality code.

 The following tips can help prevent or overcome these issues and help testers and their teams adapt to the Agile environment.